 - Water the plants little and often so that the soil doesn’t dry out.
 ‘Cucumbers will need daily watering once the fruits start to develop – after all, they are 96 per cent water,’ says Bertelsen.

-- ‘Apply tomato feed once the fruit starts to form.
+- ‘Fertilize cucumbers by giving them tomato feed once the fruit starts to form.
 Repeat every two weeks thereafter,’ says James.

 Which type of cucumber?